Updated on: 10/20/2021

 This clause can leave the families of victims fighting to prove that a drivers actions were not intentional, which could lead to less harsh criminal punishment if found to be the case, but open the door for a more substantial recovery from the drivers' insurance allowing things like burial costs and some amount of damage caused to the lives of the victims families to be recovered.

-Proving intent is one of the hardest and most contentious elements in both criminal and civil court and should not be taken likely, victims facing cases in which intent is on the table should make sure to have the best legal team on their side, like the professional and experienced wrongful death attorneys at Davis Law Group.
+Proving intent is one of the hardest and most contentious elements in both criminal and civil court and should not be taken likely, victims facing cases in which intent is on the table should make sure to have the best legal team on their side, like the professional and experienced team of Washington wrongful death attorneys at Davis Law Group.

 To request a free case evaluation, victims and their loved ones can call 206-727-4000 or use the chat or contact options on this page 24 hours a day seven days a week.